Gavin T. Murphy keeps a weekly blog on ilovebipolar.com and he looks to Ignatian Spirituality for strength and inspiration.

 Human energy is an amazing thing.
 Just this week, I wrote 11 pages of notes thinking about it: the energy we need for sports, for house chores, for couples coming together, for performing the most complicated of tasks at work, and so on.
 Our various spiritualities try to ‘pick up’ on these energies, to understand their dynamics, and to channel them in the right ways.
 For example, we respond to subtle forms of communication quite differently than direct forms; we may adjust our speeches and facial expressions; and seek harmony in that effort.
 We know that there are energies of light and darkness in the world, so we need training to share our gifts and talents and to reach our full potentials.

 We all know at an intuitive level that when we are attracted towards beauty and light, whatever this may be, and respond accordingly, then we are quite content with our lives.
 For instance, gratitude is a powerfully positive force that keeps us ‘per vias rectas’ (by straight ways).
 I used to find it hard to be grateful but by regularly looking back over my day I began to appreciate a friend’s smile, a meal from my mother, or a nice walk in the sun.
-Now, it has become a graceful, natural response.
+Now, it is becoming a graceful, habitual response.

 On the other hand, I am no longer completely dominated by habits that waste my energy.
 If I want to change the channel on the TV, then I will use the remote control instead of complaining about what’s on, doing nothing about it, and turning into jelly.
 I am picking up and acting upon the many positive, negative, and neutral cues in order to simply live.
 As Ronald Rolheiser says: “Spirituality is about creatively disciplining the fiery energies that flow through us”.